gautamkmr/k8s-machine-learning/mxnet.md

 # MXNet on Amazon EKS

-This document explains how to run MXNet training on [Amazon EKS](https://aws.amazon.com/eks/).

 This documents assumes that you have an EKS cluster available and running.
 Make sure to have a [GPU-enabled Amazon EKS cluster](eks-gpu.md) ready.

 ## MNIST training using MXNet on EKS